jhwong97/wqd7008-distributed-computing-project/README.md

 - The data processing workflow in this project focuses on Exploratory Data Analysis and developing statistical models to predict Malaysia's total export value.
 - It consists of a total of three (3) phases - **Extraction and Loading**, **Data Transformation**, and **Data Analysis and Modelling**.
 - The workflow aims to derive valueable insights and create predictive models to support decision-making, with a detailed explanation and sample outputs provided for the data processing in a distributed environment.

-<br><br>
+## Setup Process

-The following sections describe the process of replicating this project works.
+The following sections describe the setup process for replicating this project works.

-## Setting Up Amazon Web Services EC2 Instances.
+### Setting Up Amazon Web Services EC2 Instances.
 1. Spin up a total of four (4) EC2 Instances with the configurations stated below:
     - Instance 1:
         - Name: *CondorHost*